-Sildenafil citrate is the active ingredient in Viagra.
-It is used for erectile dysfunction in men, and also for pulmonary hypertension, a type of high blood pressure.
+Sildenafil citrate is used for erectile dysfunction in men, and also for pulmonary hypertension, a type of high blood pressure.
 In this article we’ll explain what sildenafil does, how you’re supposed to take it for erectile dysfunction, and what you should expect when taking it.

 What is erectile dysfunction?